ATStahl/ATSpages/_pages/cv.md

 Recent Publications
 ======
+* Stahl, A.T., et al. in press.
+Automated attribution of forest disturbance types from remote sensing data: A synthesis.
+Remote Sensing of Environment. https://doi.org/10.1016/j.rse.2022.113416 Full article (for limited time): <a href ="https://authors.elsevier.com/a/1gHfs7qzSxcRd">https://authors.elsevier.com/a/1gHfs7qzSxcRd</a>
 * Keeley, A. et al. 2022.
 Governing ecological connectivity in cross-scale dependent systems.
 BioScience. <a href="https://academic.oup.com/bioscience/advance-article-abstract/doi/10.1093/biosci/biab140/6510171">https://doi.org/10.1093/biosci/biab140</a>
-* Stahl, A.T.
-2021.
+* Stahl, A.T., et al. 2021.
 Cloud-Based Environmental Monitoring to Streamline Remote Sensing Analysis for Biologists.
 BioScience 71:1249-1260. <a href="https://doi.org/10.1093/biosci/biab100">https://doi.org/10.1093/biosci/biab100</a> with openly accessible scripts, documentation, and files in <a href="https://github.com/ATStahl/CBEM">https://github.com/ATStahl/CBEM</a> for users interested in learning the methods.
 For more information and access to the full text article with updated tutorial for developing your own maps in Google Earth Engine, see our User Library at <a href="https://labs.wsu.edu/ecology/research-projects/cbem-user-library/">https://labs.wsu.edu/ecology/research-projects/cbem-user-library</a>.
 * Stahl A. 2021.
 Mapping legal authority to build wildlife corridors along streams.
 Current Conservation 14.3.
-* Stahl, A.T., Fremier, A.K., and Cosens, B. (2020).
+* Stahl, A.T., et al. 2020.
 Mapping legal authority for terrestrial conservation corridors along streams.
 Conservation Biology 34:943-955. <a href="https://doi.org/10.1111/cobi.13484">https://doi.org/10.1111/cobi.13484</a>
 * Stahl, A.T.
 2020.
 Bridging the gaps in riverine corridor conservation to enhance ecological resilience.
 PhD Dissertation, Washington State University, August 2020.